SFerrazLeite/mars-alerting/java/README.md

 Then, run ```java -jar build\libs\mars-alerting-1.0.0.jar``` to start your web server (on Linux systems, replace the "\\" with a "/").

-The `Endpoints.java` class contains the implementation of two e endpoints.
+The `Endpoints.java` class contains the implementation of two endpoints.
 One that makes use of thymeleaf to render an html page, and one that executes a remote call and responds with json.

 Open http://localhost:8080/index to see the rendered html page.